zilbuz/yat/README.md

 Then if you want, you can load the development branch by doing `git checkout dev` in the yat folder.

-Finally, create a symbolic link to yat.py in a path directory.
+Finally, create a symbolic link to yat in a path directory.
 For example:
-`ln -s /path/to/yat/yat.py /usr/local/bin/yat`
+`ln -s /path/to/yat/yat /usr/local/bin/yat`

 How to use
 ----------